liaoxiong3x/DeepCreamPy/README.md

 # DeepCreamPy
-*Decensoring Hentai with Deep Neural Networks*
+*Decensoring Hentai with Deep Neural Networks.
+Formerly named DeepMindBreak.*

-*Formerly named DeepMindBreak*

 This project applies an implementation of [Image Inpainting for Irregular Holes Using Partial Convolutions](https://arxiv.org/abs/1804.07723) to the problem of hentai decensorship.
 Using a deep fully convolutional neural network, DeepCreamPy can replace censored artwork in hentai with plausible reconstructions.
 The user needs to only specify the censored regions.